 Besides the grantor trust, there are numerous types of trusts available that can help with your estate planning needs.
-Please consult with your financial planner and attorney so they can give you guidance specific to your needs.
+Please consult with your financial advisor, tax professional, and attorney so they can give you guidance specific to your needs.

 We hope that you found this information helpful.
-If you have any questions, please do not hesitate to contact your financial advisor, and feel free to share this with anyone who may find this guidebook beneficial.
+If you have any questions, please do not hesitate to contact your financial advisor, and feel free to share this with anyone who may find this Guidebook beneficial.